 About Varicose Vein Removal

-To eliminate or reduce the appearance of varicose and spider veins, radiofrequency ablation is used to collapse the affected veins.
+- To eliminate or reduce the appearance of varicose and spider veins, radiofrequency ablation is used to collapse the affected veins.
 A catheter is inserted into the vein to deliver RF energy that heats and collapses the vein.
 The vein will close to a more normal size when the catheter is removed for visible improvement.
 It typically takes up to one year before the patient sees their final results.
+While there are many options to treat varicose veins, Arizona Premier Surgery has used RFA treatment with numerous patients because of its high success rate, as well as the reduced risk and pain compared to vein surgery.

 What to Expect

-RFA treatments for varicose and spider veins are usually a 1 hour procedure performed with the patient under a mild sedative or local anesthetic.
-Patients will be able to leave after their treatment to resume their normal activities, but compression stocking are recommended to stimulate blood flow.
+Both vein removal treatments offered by Arizona Premier Surgery are usually performed in about an hour with the patient under a mild sedative or local anesthetic.
+Patients will be able to leave after their treatment to resume their normal activities, but for some patients (for example with RF ablation), compression stockings are recommended to stimulate blood flow.
 Most patients need about 1 week of recovery time before their skin returns to its normal appearance.
 Patients should schedule a follow-up appointment for 4 – 6 weeks so the doctor can assess the results and check for any side effects.
-Multiple RFA treatments can be performed to improve results.

 Plan Your Procedure